nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * The command first reads a JSON file to obtain the course mapping database via `createJsonObject()` method from the superclass.
 * The `trimString` method then removes the `add` command and checks whether the user gave any input after the command.
-  The method would return the trimmed user's input without the command.
+  The method would return the trimmed user's input without the `add` command.
 * This input is then passed into the `parseAddCommand()` method to obtain the relevant information: NUS course code, name of partner university and partner university course code.
-* Specifically, the `pu` variable is passed into the `getUniversityAbbreviations()` method found in the `Parser` class to convert any partner university abbreviations to their full form.
+* Specifically, the name of partner university is passed into the `getUniversityAbbreviations()` method found in the `Parser` class to convert any partner university abbreviations to their full form.
 * Along with the JSON Object created from the `createJSONObject()` method, the information extracted from the `parseAddCommand()` method would be passed to the `isValidInput()` method to verify the user's course mapping.
-* This initiates the course validation process using the methods found in the `CourseValidator` class.
+* This initiates the course validation process by using the methods found in the `CourseValidator` class.
-* Firstly, the `getPUCourseList()` method is called to verify the user's partner university is included in the dataset.
-An exception is thrown if the university is not found in the dataset.
+* Firstly, the `getPUCourseList()` method is called to verify if the user's partner university is included in the database.
+An exception is thrown if the university is not found in the database.
 * Afterward, the `isValidCourseMapping()` method checks whether the NUS course code and PU course code are compatible for course mapping against the database.
 * If both checks above are passed, the course mapping would be added to the `myList.json` file.
 * Throughout the code, exceptions, assertions and logging are in place for better error handling.
 * Line Separator is used to ensure readability and ease of use for users.

 #### Why is it implemented this way
-- The code is separated into distinct methods that addresses a separate concern, achieving Separation of concerns principle (SoC).
+- The code is separated into distinct methods that addresses a separate concern, achieving Separation of Concerns principle (SoC).
 This help achieve better modularity and readability.
 - Each method includes numerous exception handlers to cover as many potential errors and edge cases as possible.
-- Methods used in course validation is extracted out and placed in the `CourseValidator` class to achieve more OOP and greater readability.
+- The methods used in course validation is extracted out and placed in the `CourseValidator` class to enhance OOP and improve readability.

 #### Alternatives Considered
 - Initially, one way to validate a course mapping is by adding all course mappings to a hashmap.
   This allows indexing to locate the relevant course mapping.
 However, this approach may lead to unnecessary repetition since each course mapping is already stored in the JSON file.
-- At first, each course mapping is stored as a formatted string.
-However, this format makes it challenging to check course mappings and implement methods that require accessing course mappings from storage.
+- Initially, each course mapping is stored as a formatted string.
+  However, this format makes it challenging to verify course mappings and implement methods that need to access course mappings from storage.

 #### Sequence Diagram:
 ![Add Courses Sequence Diagram](images/AddCoursesCommand.png)